-- the importance of innovation and technology in business strategy, - crucial issues in the management of innovation in firms - entrepreneurship and new technology - innovation management in international business - the role of technology and innovation policy.
+- the importance of innovation and technology in business strategy, - crucial issues and central theories in international business - entrepreneurship and new technology - international business strategy - the role of technology and innovation policy.

-The programme seeks to equip students with theories, principles and tools for analysing and coping with issues of business innovation, in general, and entrepreneurship and innovation management, in particular, in various types of firms.
+The programme seeks to equip students with theories, principles and tools for analysing and coping with issues of business innovation, in general, and international technology management, in particular, in various types of firms.

-Entry Criteria

-- 1. Normally a Second Class honours degree in any degree and a supporting statement. - 2.
-An overseas qualification of an equivalent standard obtained after a programme of study extending over not less than three years in a university or educational institution of university rank - 3.
-A professional or other qualification obtained by written examinations approved by the College. - 4.
-Relevant experience may be taken into consideration in the case of non-standard applications.

-International students who complete the Business pathway on the International Foundation Programme for Postgraduate study (Grad Diploma) by passing all four modules (Academic English
+15 Entry Entry Criteria Norm Normally a Second Class honours degree in any degree and a supporting statement.
+An overseas qualification of an equivalent standard obtained after a programme of study extending over not less than three years in a university or educationa institution of university rank.
+A professional or other qualification obtained by written examinations approved b the College.
+Relevant experience may be taken into consideration in the case of non-standa applications.
+International students who have completed the Business pathway on the International Foundation Programme for Postgraduate study (Grad Diploma) by passing all four modules

-Skills for Postgraduate Study; Approaches to Postgraduate study; Professional Communication Skills; Approaches to Business and Management), including passing Approaches to Business and Management with 60% are given automatic progression to this programme.
+(Academic English Skills for Postgraduate Study; Approaches to Postgraduate study; Professional Communication Skills; Approaches to Business and Management), including passing Approaches to Business and Management with 60% are given automatic progression to this programme.

 16 Learning Outcomes

 Subject specific skills

-- 1. appreciation and understanding of the nature and application of general management and business principles - 2. appreciation and understanding of the importance of strategic management of innovation and the role of technology policy in relation to business innovation. - 3. in-depth knowledge of innovation processes, and how innovation is related to organisational change and technology policy - 4. thorough understanding and ability to critically assess issues of innovation management in different business contexts - 5. thorough understanding and ability to critically assess issues of technology policy in different administrative and political contexts - 6. ability to apply the acquired knowledge through a piece of independent research in a central aspect of innovation management and/or technology policy.
+1. appreciation and understanding of the nature and application of general management

+and business principles

+2. appreciation and understanding of the importance of strategic management of

+innovation and the role of technology policy in relation to business innovation.

+3. appreciation and understanding of central features of international business and its

+impact on business strategy and competitiveness.

+3. in-depth knowledge of international business strategy and innovation processes

+4. thorough understanding and ability to critically assess issues of innovation and

+international business in different contexts

+6. ability to apply the acquired knowledge through a piece of independent research in a

+central aspect of innovation management and/or international business.

 Intellectual skills

-- 7. critical analysis of primary and secondary texts
+7. critical analysis of primary and secondary texts

-- 8. collection and analysis of data
+8. collection and analysis of data

-- 9. ability to study a problem in depth
+9. ability to study a problem in depth

-- 10. assessment of a multitude of conflicting perspectives
+10. assessment of a multitude of conflicting perspectives

-- 11. imaginative and original approaches to the use of theoretical and methodological tools
+11. imaginative and original approaches to the use of theoretical and methodological tools

-- 12. interdisciplinary analysis
+12. interdisciplinary analysis

-- 13. comparative analysis
+13. comparative analysis

 Practical skills

-- 14. library and archive skills
+14. library and archive skills

-- 15. essay writing
+15. essay writing

-- 16. argument and debate
+16. argument and debate

-- 17. skills for original research
+17. skills for original research

-- 18. engaging with experts and managers
+18. engaging with experts and managers

 Personal and social skills

 19. communication skills

-Learning, teaching and assessment methods
+17 Learning, teaching and assessment methods

-The teaching strategy is designed to meet the needs of mature students in full time employment and to make maximum use of the limited time available to them and is provided by:
+The teaching strategy is designed to meet the needs of mature students in full time

+employment and to make maximum use of the limited time available to them and is

+provided by:

-- 1. A programme of evening lectures and seminars for each course; - 2.
-Careful design of workload and its distribution across academic terms - 3.
-A variety of assessment methods - 4.
+1. A programme of evening lectures and seminars for each course;

+2. Careful design of workload and its distribution across academic terms

+- 3. A variety of assessment methods - 4.
 A comprehensive postgraduate handbook to guide and support independent learning.